 Oil-Lubricated vs. Oil-Free Pump

 In order to protect the air pump’s internal moving parts from damaging effects of friction and heat, engineers use either of two methods.

 Oiled lubricated compressors incorporate a system of rotating dippers to splash oil from a reservoir onto the moving parts.
-They are mostly large, stationary machines used for all-day-long daily professional applications.
-They operate at higher rpms to deliver higher cfm and psi to meet the demands of constant tool use.
+They are mostly large stationary machines used for all-day-long daily professional applications.
+They operate at higher revolutions per minute to deliver higher CFM and psi to meet the demands of constant tool use.

 Oil-free air compressors are mostly small, lightweight, and portable units for on-demand use by DIYers, contractors, and building professionals.
 They are typically used to power one or two tools at a time.
 They are quieter, more efficient, and work well in colder temperatures.
 Oil-free compressors use a permanent wear-resistant chemical coating that is designed to last the life of the pump.

 Brand and Warranty